Related Articles

 Credit Score Overview

-- Qualify for Lower Rates.
+- Qualify for lower rates.
 Having a good score may result in lower rates on money you borrow.
 The lower your rate is, the less interest you pay over the life of the loan, which could save you hundreds or thousands of dollars.

-- Higher Credit Limits.
+- Higher credit limits.
 Lenders may reward your good financial habits and good credit score with higher credit limits or larger loans.

 How to Improve Your Credit Score

-No matter how many good habits you have, it’s important to monitor your score to ensure these habits are paying off.
-There are several ways to monitor your score.
+No matter how many good habits you have, monitoring your score to ensure these habits are paying off is a smart practice.There are several ways to monitor your score.
 For example, your bank or credit card provider may offer credit monitoring services, or you could also use a third-party service.Pay Bills on Time

 Paying your mortgage, credit card accounts, and other bills on time each month may also boost your score.
-When you make payments on time each month, it establishes a positive payment history and when that history gets reported to the credit bureaus, it may boost your score.
+When you make payments on time each month, it establishes a positive payment history and when that history is reported to the credit bureaus, it may boost your score.
 Keep in mind that not all payments are reported to the bureaus.
 For example, some utility companies and landlords don’t report your payments.
 That said, you may be able to request that your utility provider or landlord report your good payment history to the bureaus if they’re not doing so already.Check Your Credit Report for Errors

 Even minor errors on your credit report could impact your score and cause it to drop.
 Get in the habit of checking your credit report with each major credit bureau at least once each year.
-You’re able to do this for free through AnnualCreditReport.com.
+You’re able to do this for free through AnnualCreditReport.com .
 Once you have the report, look for errors.
-Some common ones include the following:⁵- Accounts that are current but being reported as late
+Some common ones include the following:5- Accounts that are current but being reported as late

 - Incorrect account opening dates